TheThingsIndustries/lorawan-stack-docs/doc/content/reference/federated-auth/oidc/microsoft-entra.md

 Log in to the [Microsoft Entra admin center](https://entra.microsoft.com/).

-Naviagate to the [App Registrations](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps) panel.
+Navigate to the [App Registrations](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps) panel.

 Add a new registration with the following values.